Skip to Main Content

 Part 1: Find your assigned persona group and read the prompt:

-• Group 2: You are a 35 year old American male, although you don’t have children of your own, you’re sick of the government interfering in your medical decisions.
-Find an anti-vaccination blog that agrees with you.
+• Persona: You are a 35-year-old American male.
+Although you don’t have children of your own, you’re sick of the government interfering in education.
+AI is government surveillance in classrooms!

 Part 2: Put all of the pieces of information together, whether on a digital board or printed out on a table.
 Examine each object as they relate to the topic and to each other.